 Edmark and Gordon show that these changes have dramatically reduced the effective tax rates for owners of CHCs, in particular for higher-income firms with high levels of capital and/or wage payments.
-Sole proprietors are not affected by these tax reductions, and as a consequence, it has become more advantageous, tax-wise, to run a business as a CHC instead.
+Sole proprietors are not affected by these tax reductions, and as a consequence it has become more advantageous, tax wise, to run a business as a CHC instead.

 Their empirical analysis suggests that this tax advantage has induced more business owners to choose to organize as a CHC instead of as a sole proprietorship.
-It is estimated that a 1% higher net-of-tax income from choosing CHC, instead of sole proprietorship, gives rise to an almost 1 percentage point increase in the share of business owners who organize as CHC instead of sole proprietorship.
+It is estimated that a 1 percent higher net-of-tax income from choosing CHC instead of sole proprietorship, gives rise to an almost 1 percentage point increase in the share of business owners that organize as CHC instead of sole proprietorship.
 The effect is stronger for firms with higher levels of capital and weaker for service sector firms.

-One clear advantage of a CHC relative to a sole proprietorship is that a CHC is a better platform for expansion, should the entrepreneur discover such potential along the way.
+One clear advantage of a CHC relative to a sole proprietorship is that a CHC is a better platform for expansion should the entrepreneur discover such potential along the way.
 Change of ownership is also easier when the business is in the form of a CHC, in particular if it contains an IPR of some sort.

-5.2 Empirical articles
+Empirical articles

-The first empirical article, "Characteristics and Performance of New Firms and Spinoffs in Sweden" by Martin Andersson and Steven Klepper (Andersson and Klepper, 2013), centers on private-sector spinoffs.
-The purpose is to explore the characteristics of individuals and spinoff firms and their performance as compared with other firms.
+The first empirical article, "Characteristics and Performance of New Firms and Spinoffs in Sweden", by Martin Andersson and Steven Klepper, centers on private-sector spinoffs.
+The purpose is to explore the characteristics of individuals and spinoff firms and their performance as compared to other firms.
 Sweden is one of the countries in the world where such information has been compiled in a dataset that matches employees to their employers, providing rich information on all establishments and firms in the economy and the individuals they employ.
 The authors exploit this dataset to identify all new firms in the private sector in Sweden for the period 1993 to 2005, as well as new establishments created by existing firms.
 The analysis is carried out in a way that closely follows previous studies in other countries.
-Hence, an additional objective is to examine the extent
+Hence, an additional objective is to examine the extent to which country differences can be detected.
+Country specific characteristics may have influenced the creation and performance of spinoffs.